serktech/project-cart-react-typescript/README.md

-# Getting Started with Create React App
+# Review - Build a Shopping Cart with React and TypeScript

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts